If I Stay (film): Plot

 As Mia undergoes surgery, she sees a doctor speaking with her grandparents, who are standing outside of a pediatric room where Teddy lies in a coma-like state.
 Adam arrives at the hospital to see Mia, but is not allowed in as he is not an immediate family member.
 It is then revealed that Kat was pronounced dead on arrival and Denny died on the operating table.

 Mia later finds out that Teddy has died from an epidural hematoma.
-George talks to Mia's body, revealing that when her father first discovered her talent for playing cello, he decided to sacrifice his career and sell his drum kit so he could fund her own future in music.
+George talks to Mia's body, revealing that when her father first discovered her talent for playing cello, he decided to sacrifice his career, selling his drum kit so he could fund her future in music.
 He tearfully gives Mia permission to move on from this life if she wants to.
-Mia then decides to join her family on the other side.
+Mia then decides she wants to join her family on the other side.

 After some time, Mia's condition stabilizes enough to receive more visitors.
-She is about to allow herself to succumb to her injuries, but stops when she hears the piece she performed at the cello recital she had attended with Adam, who is sitting next to her and playing the song for her on his iPod.
-He has also brought Mia's acceptance letter from Juilliard, and promises to do anything she asks of him if she stays.
+Just before Mia allows herself to succumb to her injuries, she stops when she hears the cello recital piece she and Adam had attended on their first date.
+He is sitting next to her and playing the song for her on his iPod.

+Adam has also brought Mia's acceptance letter from Juilliard, and promises to do anything she asks of him if she stays.
 He then begins to play her a song he has written about her.
 Mia, after recalling all the happiest moments in her life, squeezes Adam's hand and opens her eyes, and he calls out her name.